Mikaela/mikaela.github.io/pages/keys.markdown

 dig +short pgp.mikaela.info TXT
 ```

-\* This site doesn't have DNSSEC (but you would be trusting ICANN) and
+\* This site doesn't have DNSSEC and cache of your DNS server can be
-cache of your DNS server can be poisoned to give wrong results and long
+poisoned to give wrong results and long list of different risks that can
-list of different risks that can be there…
+be there…